ufsitblue/ncae24/basic_ufw_rules.md

 `sudo ufw status numbered`.
 If anything ever happens where you want to reset all the rules (and disable the firewall), use the command `sudo ufw reset`, just remember the firewall will be OFF after doing so.

+If there are services that you don't need (DNS is not required on many devices), just completely skip the code block for the service.

 Allows VNC (IMPORTANT FOR PROXMOX)
 ```
 sudo ufw allow vnc